colormethanh/spotify-api-client/README.md

 # What is this?

-This repo contains a file spotifyApiClient that returns a class SpotifyClient
+This repo contains a file spotifyApiClient that returns a class SpotifyClient.

+This is an ongoing project and more methods will be added in the future.

 ## Get started